nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to view tasks that belong to a specific group.

 2. ArchDuke displays all tasks in that group.

    Use case ends.

 **Extensions**

 * 1a.
-The group index is invalid.
+The view task command format is invalid.

     * 1a1.
+ArchDuke shows an error message.

+        Use case resumes from step 1.

+* 1b.
+The group name is invalid.

+    * 1b1.
+ArchDuke shows an error message.

+        Use case resumes from step 1.

+* 1c.
+The group does not exist in ArchDuke.

+  * 1c1.
 ArchDuke shows an error message.

         Use case resumes from step 1.

 **Use case: UC10 - Find people from the contact list**

 **MSS:**